Quantifying and Mitigating Self-Preference Bias of LLM Judges: Experiments

 Table~\ref{tab:pir-results} presents PIR, Null-PIR, and SPB for all 20 models, sorted by descending SPB.
 The results reveal a clear spectrum of self-preference: LongCat-Flash-Chat \citep{meituan2025longcat} exhibits the strongest positive bias ($\beta=0.307$), followed by DeepSeek-V3.2 \citep{deepseekai2025deepseekv32} ($\beta=0.226$); at the other extreme, Claude-Sonnet-4.5 \citep{anthropic2025claude} shows the strongest negative bias ($\beta=-0.229$).
 In total, 8 models display positive self-preference ($\beta > 0$), 9 models display negative self-preference, and 3 models---Grok-4-Fast \citep{xai2025grok4fast} ($\beta=0.035$), DeepSeek-V3-0324 \citep{deepseekai2024deepseekv3} ($\beta=0.024$), and Llama-3.2-3B-Instruct \citep{meta2024llama3modelcard} ($\beta=-0.001$)---have near-zero SPB values.

 To validate these findings, we adopt a unified ``Sig ($\geq$2/3)'' rule: a model's SPB is deemed statistically significant only when at least two of the three tests (Binomial, Z-test, Bootstrap) agree.
 Under this criterion, 17 of the 20 models reach significance; the three near-zero models do not, confirming that their observed SPB values are indistinguishable from sampling noise.
 We further compute 95\% confidence intervals via hierarchical bootstrap over the 100 prompts, accounting for the nested dependence structure of pairwise decisions within each prompt.
 Representative intervals confirm the robustness of the point estimates: LongCat-Flash-Chat, $\beta=0.307$, 95\% CI $[0.259, 0.350]$; Claude-Sonnet-4.5, $\beta=-0.228$, 95\% CI $[-0.270, -0.183]$.
 A sensitivity analysis over $\varepsilon \in [0, 0.75]$ (\ref{appendix:epsilon-sensitivity}) further confirms that the main conclusions hold under both stricter and looser equivalence thresholds.
+These results answer \textbf{Q1} by showing that SPB is widespread but not uniformly self-favoring: most models exhibit statistically significant bias, yet the direction varies substantially across models.

 Table~\ref{tab:task-type-spb-matrix} lists per-model SPB on each of the three sufficiently sampled task types; Table~\ref{tab:task-type-summary} aggregates significance counts and means.
 We observe a distinct dichotomy between the frequency and magnitude of self-preference.